dbandstra/zigutils/README.md

 ### ScanZip
 Iterate through files in a zip archive (provided via source `InStream`+`Seekable`).
 Returns offset and size of files.
 See ZipTest.zig, which uses ScanZip to find a file in an archive, then InflateInStream to load it.

-### Seekable
-Trait interface with the following methods: seekForward, seekTo, getPos, getEndPos.

-### MemoryInStream
-Reads data from an in-memory byte slice.
-Implements `InStream` and `Seekable`.

-### MemoryOutStream
-Writes data to a provided byte slice.
-Implements `OutStream`.

 ### WritePpm
 Save an image in the very simple PPM format (useful for tests).